-3. Dependencies, Assumptions or Constraints Project Name Reason for Dependency e.g. Advice & Guidance e.g. Need to implement in parallel with TOM 2 & TOM 3 Accessing alternative provision through the Cluster model of delivery Dependency relies upon the movement of services to the Education Custer model as alternative model of delivery.
-Retaining the Alloa Family Centre as a Family, parenting, Contact and Assessment Centre.
+eason for Dependency g.
+Need to implement in parallel with TOM 2 & TOM 3 a Need to implement in parallel with TOM 2.8.
+TOM 3. g.
+Need to implement in parallel with FOW 2 & FOW 3 ependency relies upon the movement of services to the Education Custer nodel as alternative model of delivery. etaining the Alloa Family Centre as a Family Centre to support parenting work and groups across all of Clackmannanshire whilst also remaining as a contact and parenting assessment provision. e

-4. Stakeholder Impact Stakeholder Key area of interest How the change will affect them e.g. Service users e.g. Finding service hard to access e.g. Improved ease of access via new technologies Service users Quality of provision Improved and joined up service delivery Carers Access to quality Early Learning & Childcare Optimises choice and enables greater availability of services and family support Clackmannanshire wide Staff Job security and access to workforce development Greater opportunities for workforce/personal development through opportunities the diversity of services being delivered.
+4. Stakeholder Impact Stakeholder Key area of interest How the change will affect them e.g. Service users e.g. Finding service hard to access e.g. Improved ease of access via new technologies Service users Quality of provision Improved and joined up service delivery Carers Access to quality Early Learning & Childcare Optimises choice and enables greater availability of services and family support

 MCB-PMO-04b Final Business Case and Covalent Links Status: Active Version 0.1 Template Status.
-Active V 6131011 0.1
+Active version o.i